zsquareplusc/python-msp430-tools/README-msp430-dco.txt

 Notes:

 - the --output option can be used to redirect the output.
-Once could also use the usual stdout redirection from the shell (``>filename``)
+One could also use the usual stdout redirection from the shell (``>filename``)
 - --tolerance specifies a window in which the clock has to be to complete the calibration.